nwthomas/programming-resources/tips/technology-resources.md

 ## Blogging

-- ["The Ultimate Guide to Starting a Tech Blog" Reddit Post](https://www.reddit.com/r/Blogging/comments/8u88cu/the_ultimate_guide_to_starting_a_tech_blog/) - Great guide and tips on getting started
+- ["The Ultimate Guide to Starting a Tech Blog" Reddit Post](https://www.reddit.com/r/Blogging/comments/8u88cu/the_ultimate_guide_to_starting_a_tech_blog/) - Great guide and awesome tips on getting started with a tech blog
-- [Medium](https://medium.com/) - The current popular choice for a blog platform in the tech industry
+- [Medium](https://medium.com/) - The current popular choice for a free blogging platform in the tech industry

 ## CSS